Saving your Life after Loving a Borderline.

 need it to stop.
 Perhaps she's left you for another--or

-you confounded.
-You're constantly replaying each moment of this
+You're constantly replaying each moment of this relationship in

-relationship in your mind, to comprehend why she's suddenly
+your mind, to comprehend why she's suddenly gone--and you

-gone--and you keep blaming yourself.
-It's hard to make
+keep blaming yourself.
+It's hard to make sense of these

-sense of these awful feelings, because there could have been times
+awful feelings, because there could have been times you

-of leaving--but you've patiently hung on, hoping it would get
+you've patiently hung on, hoping it would get better.
+Your emotional

 you're involved with a borderline disordered female,